 All 3 and 4-year-olds, living in England, are entitled to 570 funded hours of early education and childcare, over three claim periods each year.
+This is known as the Universal Offer.

 The date a child is eligible for funded early education and childcare is based on the child's date of birth.
 A child becomes eligible at the start of the next claim period following their third birthday.